nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24863](https://jira.nuxeo.com/browse/NXP-24863).

-#### External Comment entity facet
+#### External Comment Entity Facet

-In order to integrate with external collaboration tools, a new generic external comment facet has been added to the Comments addon, that allows to deal with comments that are managed by external systems: reference them and even serialise their content.
+To integrate with external collaboration tools, a new generic external comment facet has been added to the Comments addon, that allows to deal with comments that are managed by external systems: reference them and even serialise their content.
 This has been designed for now within the scope of the ARender integration.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25070](https://jira.nuxeo.com/browse/NXP-25070).

 ### Automation

 #### More Java Objects in Automation Scripting {{since '10.2'}}

 It's now possible to allow specific Java classes to be used via Automation Scripting, by default we add:
 - `java.util.ArrayList`
 - `java.util.Arrays`